 - More affordable.
 Coding bootcamps cost significantly less than traditional colleges.
 They have tuition assistance programs that can help ease the burden of tuition.

 - Shorter.
-Both full-time and part-time students will benefit from coding bootcamps because the programs offered are significantly shorter than in a college.
+Both full-time and part-time students will benefit from coding bootcamps because the programs offered are significantly shorter than those in college.
 In just a few weeks to a few months, you leave the program job-ready.

 Cons of Coding Bootcamps